You are listening to the Sean Hannity Radio Show Podcast.

 And what they have discovered is 85 of the 154 non-government individuals who got access to then Secretary of State Hillary Clinton had donated to the Clinton Foundation or promised to back their programs.

-100,000 for a ton of them and over a million dollars for others of them.
+Now we're talking about money in the amounts of $156 million, $100,000 for a ton of them and over a million dollars for others of them.

 I mean, that's a lot of money.

-And the Wall Street Journal executive sought Clinton's help with a visa problem and an Estee Lauder executive who was listed as meeting with Clinton while her department worked with the firm's corporate charity to counter gender-based violence in South Africa.
+And an Estee Lauder executive who was listed as meeting with Clinton while her department worked with the firm's corporate charity to counter gender-based violence in South Africa.

-170 million dollars is real money.
+$170 million is real money.

 And what does that mean?

-He's getting three paychecks at once, and Cheryl Mills.
+She's getting three paychecks at once, and Cheryl Mills.

-And so Doug Band would say a top donor, top influencer, top contributor, is donating money, can't get through to see Hillary Clinton or talk to her like the Crown Prince of Bahrain.
+And so Doug Band would say a top donor, top influencer, top contributor is donating money, can't get through to see Hillary Clinton or talk to her like the crown prince of Bahrain.

-Can you make this happen for us because he's a donor?
+Can you make this happen for us?

 And lo and behold, 84 of the 154 non-government people that see Hillary are donors.

-That means that you and me, average people, we don't get the access that they Paid for.
+That means that you and me, average people, we don't get the access that they paid for.

 And in some instances, as I've described in earlier days, those people went on to get big contracts.

-Oh, so that means he can make more money doing the forestry work and cutting down trees and raping and pillaging the planet for profit, and then they can give more money and kick it right back to the Clintons.
+Oh, so that means he can make more money doing the forestry work and cutting down trees and raping and pillaging the planet for profit.

 Quid pro quo, pay to play, bribery, use whatever term you want.